gosub-com/Zurfur/README.md

     * Children of read only fields (i.e. `ro` fields) are also read only
     * Get/set of mutable a struct acts as if it were a reference (e.g. `MyListOfStructPoints[1].X = 5`)
     * Functions pass `struct` parameters by reference or value, whichever is more efficient
-* Type declaration syntax and operator precedence is from Golang
+* Type declaration syntax is from Golang
 * Interfaces may be implemented by the class (C# style) or externally (Rust trait style)
 * Strings are UTF8 byte arrays, always initialized to ""
 * Classes are reference counted (finalized when count goes to zero)